Victoria0316/android_foodHealth/README.md

 # android_foodHealth
 android_app
-this is a android app
+life is coding yeah!
-sdk-19
+this is a funning app,it can privode a guidance for your diet.